abpframework/abp/docs/en/get-started/microservice.md

 ![abp-studio-microservice-solution-runner-applications](images/abp-studio-microservice-solution-runner-applications.png)

-> All the leaf items in the *Solution Runner* is called as an *Application* as they are executable applications.
+> A leaf item in the *Solution Runner* is called as an *Application* as it is an executable application.

-> For a faster start process, first start the *Docker-Dependencies*, then you can start all applications.

 As shown in the figure above, the executable applications are grouped into folders like `apps`, `gateways`, `infrastructure`, and `services`.
 You can start/stop them all, a group (folder) of them, or one by one.